bitsofinfo/cicdstatemgr/examples/basics/README.md

 ## --handle-event

-Finally lets play with the `--handle-event` option to fire off messages to endpoints via the [--handle-event argument](HANDLE_EVENT.md)
+Finally lets play with the `--handle-event` option to fire off HTTP POSTs to endpoints and automatically set values etc via the [--handle-event argument](HANDLE_EVENT.md)